BishopFox/asminject/docs/examples-python-extract-and-decompile.md

 The combination of data output by the marshalling script and Decompyle++ can be used to reconstruct an approximation of the original source code tree in the style of [This Dust Remembers What It Once Was](https://www.beneaththewaves.net/Software/This_Dust_Remembers_What_It_Once_Was.html), via the `tools/python/reconstruct_source.py` script include in this repository.
 Please note that `reconstruct_source.py` is currently an alpha-quality prototype, but it does produce very useful output.

-Note: until the upstream package maintainer merges in my recursion-limiting code, you should use [my customized fork of Decompyle++](https://github.com/blincoln-bf/pycdc) to avoid the process running out of memory and locking up when it encounters problematic code.
+Important: as of this writing, you'll need to use [my customized fork of Decompyle++](https://github.com/blincoln-bf/pycdc) that implements recursion depth limiting to avoid the process running out of memory and locking up when it encounters problematic code.
+Hopefully someday the folks who maintain the mainline version will add an equivalent feature.

 If the data extracted by the script includes embedded source code, `reconstruct_source.py` will prefer that, as it's generally identical to the original.
 It's also much more straightforward to retrieve the entire source for a given module all at once.
 For example, using the output of the `recursive_marshal.py` script for `python_loop-with_library.py` running in Python 2.7, the source code is identical :